-As part of the Blueprint for Maryland's Future, the Maryland State Board of Education is required by law to adopt a College and Career Readiness (CCR) Standard that students can meet by the end of 10th grade or by the time a student graduates from high school (MD Code, Education, § 7-205.1).
+To meet that ambitious but critical goal, the Blueprint for Maryland's Future requires the Maryland State Board of Education to adopt a College and Career Readiness (CCR) Standard that students can meet by the end of 10th grade or by the time a student graduates from high school (MD Code, Education, § 7-205.1).
 Meeting the CCR Standard is not required to graduate from a Maryland high school.
+The CCR standard helps students and families know whether a student has developed the skills needed to succeed in entry-level college courses or job training programs by the end of 10th grade or by the time they graduate.
+Meeting the CCR Standard is not required to graduate from a Maryland high school, but it does open important doors.
+Once students achieve this standard, they have the opportunity to participate in Post-CCR Pathways, special programs designed to help them earn college credits, industry-recognized credentials, or both, all while still in high school.